 Instead, the receptionist told me they'd never heard of my adopted genre of person and told me I'd have to leave if I wasn't a member.
 Gymbox had claimed they were open for almost anything.
 Turns out health goth didn't make the cut.

 Sipping a protein shake, I wondered where the average health goth goes to find kindred spirits IRL.
-Your classic goths are still too hung up on crushed velvet and crows to care about Tumblr, and gyms are probably still full of the same dull-fuck City shitmunchers who can actually afford the membership.
+Your classic, Camden-flavoured goths are still too hung up on crushed velvet and crows to care about Tumblr, and gyms are probably still full of the same dull-fuck City shitmunchers who can actually afford the membership.

 It's a conclusion that might shock you, but maybe health goth just doesn't translate all that well into real life.

 Lonelier still was the world of normcore.
-As trend forecasting company K-Hole wrote in the report that kickstarted the whole "movement," in normcore, "one does not pretend to be above the indignity of belonging."
+As trend forecasting company K-Hole wrote in the report that kickstarted the whole "movement", in normcore, "one does not pretend to be above the indignity of belonging".

 While that's the kind of thing that probably sounds good in a trend report, in practice "the indignity of belonging" seemed to entail being so anonymous that I felt like I was slipping off the sides of the Earth.

-I tried to strike up a half-assed conversation with people in the street, but weirdly, nobody seemed particularly interested in anything I had to say.
+I half-arsedly tried to strike up conversation with people in the street, but weirdly, nobody seemed particularly interested in anything I had to say.
 The "normcore personality" I had adopted was probably too drab and indifferent; I wondered if people thought me some kind of con artist or international assassin, looking as indistinguishable as possible in order to commit some awful atrocity.

-Instead of boring any more people with the normcore-y conversation-starters I'd come up with ("I still can't work out whether Berghaus beats North Face in terms of functionality;" "Have you heard of Seinfeld?")
-I decided to put pizza in my face, and realized that normcore's problem is in its name.
+Instead of boring any more people with the normcore-y conversation-starters I'd come up with ("I still can't work out whether Berghaus beats North Face in terms of functionality"; "Have you heard of Seinfeld?")
+I decided to put pizza in my face, and realised that normcore's problem is in its name.
 You can't be in a gang with every single person you see; it stops being subculture and just becomes culture.